-Chapter three presented the research methodology, by focusing on the research philosophies (ontology, epistemology and approach), research strategy, research design, population, sampling procedures, data collection tools, data analysis, quality of the research, and research ethics.
+Chapter three presented the research methodology, by focusing on the research philosophies (epistemology, ontology and approach), research strategy, research design, population, sampling procedures, data collection tools, data analysis, quality of the research, and research ethics.
 Chapter four presented the data collection and analysis on themes based on the five objectives of the study.
 Findings or research results were also be discussed in detail with supporting literature in this chapter.
 The final chapter was focus on the summary of results, make practical and theoretical recommendations, offer suggestions for further research and also present the novel or innovative findings from the study.
-References (APA Seventh Edition style) and appendices as well as catalogued and transcribed interviewed data attached.
+References and appendices as well as catalogued and transcribed interviewed data attached.